workfloworchestrator/orchestrator-core/docs/reference-docs/auth-backend-and-frontend.md

 The WFO frontend uses [NextAuth](3) to handle authentication.
 Authentication configuration can be found in [page/api/auth/[...nextauth].ts](4)

 **ENV variables**
-These variables need to be set for authentication to work on the frontend
+These variables need to be set for authentication to work on the frontend.

 ```
 # Auth variables